demisto/content/Packs/PaloAltoNetworks_IoT3rdParty/Scripts/GetCiscoISEActiveInstance/README.md

-This scripts determines which configured Cisco ISE instance is in active/primary state and returns the name of this instance.
+Determines which configured Cisco ISE instance is in active/primary state and returns the name of the instance.

 ## Script Data
 ---